 We saw a need for Mattachine as a here-and-now practical thing, because we were a group of cocksuckers in society that the police were chasing.
 And they were assassinating character at will and causing all kinds of mischief and expense and damage to us as individuals.

 We didn’t want a secret organization.
 We didn’t want a sub rosa group within our society.
 And we wanted to see changes brought about, changes in law, changes in public attitudes, research and education done.
 Changes… research into the realities of sex behavior and to spread those realities so that the whole of society could say ultimately that homosexuals are human beings in our midst and they’re only different in certain ways from the rest of us.
 And they’re human beings.
 Leave us alone.
 We were wanting to see those goals achieved, and by evolutionary methods.
 Not revolutionary methods.

-Hal: No. Not at all.
+HC: No. Not at all.
 Not at all.
-We wanted to see it done by holding conferences and discussions and becoming subjects for research and telling our story and letting people in the academic and behavioral science world get the word out about these realities because we were so god damned dumb as a people about the realities of human sexuality.
+We wanted to see it done by holding conferences and discussions, and becoming subjects for research, and telling our story, and letting people in the academic and behavioral science world get the word out about these realities because we were so goddamned dumb as a people about the realities of human sexuality.